Nikhil-2723/Project3/README.md

 This cricket match contract program tells about the scheduliung and injuries of matches using require(), assert() and revert() statements techniques.
 ## Description

-This program is a simple contract for cricket matches, providing the details of match scheduling and injuries during the match.
-It contains three functions that is "Match"
+This program is a simple contract for cricket matches, providing the details of match scheduling and injuries during the match, getting the results accordingly.
+It contains four functions that are Match, CancelledMatch, getCal, InjuryHappened.

 ## Getting Started
 ### Executing program